lcandir/ThesisWork/Note_on_Topics.md

 	- Can be implemented on an existing motor drive.
 	- Code optimization is needed.

+- **Harmonic Current Injection**
+	- Creates torque and speed ripples and magnetic flux etc. can be estimated from speed feedback.

 ## Control and signal processing techniques

 - **Modal pedictive control (MPC)**
 	- Which estimation techniques does it utilize?

+- **Kalman Filter Based Estimation**
+	- Requires less computation and accurate on linear Gaussian systems.
+- **Particle Filter Based Estimation**
+	- Computationally heavy but more accurate on non-linear or non-Gaussian systems.